- BA, The University of Hong Kong

 As the Chair of the Publicity and Outreach Committee, she leads the team to pull together the CAES mission, strategic direction, and intended outcomes.
 Lisa also leads the Centre’s development project on Students as Partners, exploring unimagined possibilities of utilizing HKU students’ expertise and experience as a student to contribute equally to ‘teaching and learning process’ and ‘enhancement of teaching and learning policy or practices’.

 Lisa had been the Programme Coordinator for the English courses for the Faculty of Dentistry for over 10 years.
-She serves on the Faculty Board of Arts.
+She had also served on the Faculty Board of Arts for six years.